google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 is failing to connect to the server.

-## Queuing shader families to a worker
+## Running shaders on the worker applications

 Return to the Web UI
 at [http://localhost:8080/webui](http://localhost:8080/webui)